michaelneuder/optimistic-relay-documentation/towards-epbs.md

-# Towards Enshrined PBS — An Optimistic Roadmap
+# Towards enshrined PBS — an optimistic roadmap

 ## Purpose
-Present a roadmap towards Enshrined PBS (ePBS) through a series of modifications to the existing `mev-boost` [relay](https://github.com/flashbots/mev-boost-relay) functionality.
+Present a roadmap towards enshrined PBS (ePBS) through a series of modifications to the existing `mev-boost` [relay](https://github.com/flashbots/mev-boost-relay) functionality.
 By progressively removing the relay responsibilities, we aim to converge to a system that looks quite similar to [existing](https://ethresear.ch/t/two-slot-proposer-builder-separation/10980) [proposals](https://ethresear.ch/t/single-slot-pbs-using-attesters-as-distributed-availability-oracle/11877) for ePBS.